-▶ Please remember to format your SD card when using it for the first time.
-Please refer to page 122 for detailed information.
+▶ Please remember to format your SD card via the camera's web console (in the Local storage .
+SD card management page) when using it for the first time.
+Please refer to page 129 for detailed information.

 Recording Settings

 Click Add to open the recording setting window.
 On this page, you can define the adaptive recording, recording source, recording schedule, and recording capacity.
 A total of 2 recording settings can be configured.